Imhotep

 Philosophus - 190

 You may call yourself Philosophus in the Order of Imhotep.
-There are currently fewer than 12 Philosophus'.
+There are currently fewer than 5 Philosophus'.
 You may have your name mentioned here, and a short biography of no more than 30 words, including a hyper reference to a web page of your own with biographical information.
-Ideally, no scores qualify for this grade.

 1. Dany Provost